Get started with Mapbox GL JS expressions

 Getting started

 - A Mapbox account and access token.
-Sign up for an account at mapbox.com/signup.
+Sign up for a free account.
 You can find your access tokens on your Account page.

 - Mapbox GL JS.
 You'll be using, Mapbox GL JS, our JavaScript library.